MeriDev/MeriDev/README.md

 ## Hi there 👋

+- 👩🏻‍💻 A Self-taught Full Stack Developer
+- ✨ I’m currently working on Booking site
+- 💻 I'm proficient in : Javascript, Typescript, HTML, CSS, Python,
+- 🌱 I’m also learning Machine Learning and Data science
+- 👯 I’m looking to collaborate on Open Source Initiatives

 <!--
 **MeriDev/MeriDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.